Abbeytown: Geography

+The village is located on the main Wigton to Silloth road and has a pub and a shop.

+History

 Historically a part of Cumberland, Abbeytown was built around the former Cistercian Holmcultram Abbey, the nave of the church of which now serves the parish as St Mary's Church.
 On 9 June 2006 the church was set alight in an arson attack which devastated its roof parts of which had been in situ since it was erected 900 years ago.
 The church has since been restored, and fully reopened in September 2015.